substratusai/substratusai.github.io/README.md

 make test
 ```

-Optionally, you can specify the branch of `substratusai/substratus` to test
+Optionally, you can specify a remote branch of the `substratusai/substratus`
-against for all manifests referencing examples in that repo.
+repo to test against for all manifests referencing examples in that repo.

 ```bash
 make test SUBSTRATUS_BRANCH=feat/foobar